-Here are the activities on the page.
-You can grab the printable below.
+The following are the activities on the free printable.
+You will be able to grab the printable below.

-1. Make Mother’s Day Cards for elderly parish members, shut ins, or neighbors who have family that live far away that they may not see on Mother’s Day.
+4. Make Mother’s Day Cards for elderly parish members, shut-ins, or neighbors who may have family that live far away that they may not see on Mother’s Day.

 10. Invite family members to have a time of quiet to close their eyes, relax, and listen for guidance from the Holy Spirit.